MakMak445/StrainVisor/README.md

 ### Features

 * **Multi-Modal Data Ingestion:** Seamlessly upload and process high-speed video and corresponding time-series sensor data.
-* **Automated Impact Detection:** Intelligently identifies the precise frame of impact by synchronizing video contours with force-transducer signal events.
+* **Automated Impact Detection:** Intelligently identifies the precise frame of impact by synchronising video contours with force-transducer signal events.
 * **Advanced Image Segmentation:** Uses a robust **Watershed Algorithm** pipeline to isolate and track the deforming sample, even after contact with the impactor.
-* **Time-Series Synchronization:** Accurately aligns the strain data (derived from video) with the stress data (derived from sensors) to create a unified dataset.
+* **Time-Series Synchronisation:** Accurately aligns the strain data (derived from video) with the stress data (derived from sensors) to create a unified dataset.
-* **Interactive Visualization:** Renders the final stress-strain curve in the web UI for immediate analysis.
+* **Interactive Visualisation:** Renders the final stress-strain curve in the web UI for immediate analysis.

 ### Tech Stack